-You can negotiate your royalties in different ways.
+Artists can negotiate their royalties in different ways.
 For example, you can sell your work (also called property) to an investor in return for a constant percentage of royalties on the revenue the investor makes.
 Or you can simply receive a royalty any time anyone uses your property to make money (called licensing.)
-No matter how or why you receive royalties, the federal government sees them as income, and expects you to report that income on your taxes [source: Adkins].
+No matter how or why you receive royalties, the federal government sees them as income, and expects you to report that income on your taxes [source: IRS].

 Taxes paid on royalty income depend on many factors, including the following: